team-plain/typescript-sdk/.changeset/funny-wombats-act.md

 ## Custom Timeline Entries

-Custom timeline entries have been replaced with [Events](https://www.plain.com/docs/graphql/events)
+Custom timeline entries have been split into two more specific APIs: [threads](https://www.plain.com/docs/graphql/threads) and [events](https://www.plain.com/docs/graphql/events).

 The following methods have been removed from the client: